benniejoseph/audiolyse/PROJECT_DOCUMENTATION.md

 # CallTranscribe: AI-Powered Conversation Intelligence Platform

 ## Executive Summary
 CallTranscribe is an advanced conversation intelligence platform designed to transform raw audio calls into actionable business insights.
-By leveraging Google's Gemini 1.5 Pro AI model, it provides automated quality assurance, sales coaching, and predictive analytics for support and sales teams.
+By leveraging Google's Gemini 1.5 Flash AI model, it provides automated quality assurance, sales coaching, and predictive analytics for support and sales teams.

 The platform handles bulk audio processing, offers deep behavioral analysis, and detects critical risks like forced selling or customer churn indicators, all within a modern, secure web interface.